computePods/pythonUtils/docs/README.md

 The **MajorDomo** is responsible for maintaining a model of the dependencies between artefacts, and determining the order in which these artefacts can be (re)built.
-Unlike a typical Make tool, the MajorDomo *must* be able to rebuilt projects with circular dependencies.
+Unlike a typical Make tool, the MajorDomo *must* be able to rebuild projects with circular dependencies.

 The various specialised **Chefs** are each responsible for declaring dependencies between particular types of artefacts, as well as understanding how to actually (re)build artefacts.

-The user's **inotify2nats** tool is responsible for notifying a federation of ComputePods of changes to primary artefact being made by a user in the file systems *outside* of any ComputePod in the federation.
+The user's **inotify2nats** tool is responsible for notifying a federation of ComputePods of changes to primary artefacts being made by a user in the file systems *outside* of any ComputePod in the federation.

 Finally, the user can use either the **cpCtrl** command line tool or the browser based **MajorDomoUI** to request that a particular artefact be (re)built.

-## Communication back-planes
+### Communication back-planes

 Each of these responsibilities represent a core capability which will "run" in one or more tool.
-Most importantly, to function, these capabilities must communication abilities and needs between themselves.
+Most importantly, to function, these capabilities must communicate abilities and needs between themselves.

-For any federation of ComputePods, there are three communications channels:
+For any federation of ComputePods, there are three communication channels:

 1. Between the user and the ComputePods, there is a **RESTful HTTP interface** (using JSON bodies).